 Above: data collected for an advertised product from a fashion retailer.
 X axis holds time units – see them as days or hours.
 The purple columns stand for sales volumes; the orange ones represent the volume of digital product exposure done with manually set digital campaigns.

-Data processed in Apptus cloud witness however subtleties in product demand that go beyond human capacity for data resolution and analysis.
-Retailing is swept continuously by microtrends -- the hits-of-very-short-moments.
-Meanwhile ecommerce enhances speed and possibilities.
-Products go viral faster in the digital world than in the offline commerce.
-On the top of this, commerce and campaigns are permanently affected by unpredictable phenomena not directly connected to the specific market, for example a summer music-hit & vip, an abrupt different pattern in weather, a sudden political change or event…
+Data processed in the Apptus Cloud subtleties in product demand that go beyond human capacity for data resolution and analysis.
+Retailing is continually swept by microtrends -- the hits-of-very-short-moments, and because ecommerce enhances speed of uptake and wider social influencers products go viral faster in the digital world than in offline commerce.
+In addition, commerce and campaigns are permanently affected by unpredictable phenomena not directly connected to the specific market, for example a summer music-hit, an unplanned VIP, an abrupt change in weather, a sudden political change or event…

 Best seller of the month, or best seller of yesterday – which one to focus on?

-To exemplify further let’s look at books retailing.
-There is a historic rationale behind traditional period-based best seller list (the Top 10 of the year, or of the month):
+To exemplify further let’s look at book retailing.
+There is a historic rationale behind the traditional period-based best seller list (the Top 10 of the year, or of the month):